-Many businesses, schools, health-care facilities, social service agencies, scientific laboratories, information systems companies, public relations and media companies employ students in career-related work experiences that reinforce knowledge learned in the classroom and prepare students with life skills and career choices.
+Many businesses, schools, health-care facilities, social service agencies, scientific laboratories, information technology, public relations and media organizations employ students in career-related work experiences that reinforce knowledge learned in the classroom and prepare students with life skills and career choices.

-Students may work in paid co-op positions or in internships related to their majors.
-During the internship experience, students earn academic credit that satisfies degree requirements.
-Occasionally, students may earn academic credit for the learning that occurs during a paid co-op experience.
-Faculty must approve the co-op or internship job description as worthy of academic credit before a student may register for credit.

-Students are required to complete a minimum of 45 hours of work to earn one academic credit.
+Students may work in paid and/or credit-bearing internships related to their majors.
+Faculty must approve the internship job description as worthy of academic credit before a student may register for credit.
+A minimum of 45 hours of work is required to earn one academic credit.
 Grading will be either Pass or Fail.
 Credit will not be awarded for work completed before registration for an internship.

-The Career Center staff will also assist students in obtaining appropriate volunteer and shadow experiences that are necessary to satisfy application requirements for graduate professional schools.
+The Career Center staff also assists students in obtaining appropriate volunteer and shadow experiences that are necessary to satisfy application requirements for graduate professional schools.